AI Policy Authoring

 Step 4: Apply

-Click Apply Policy to create the roles, permissions, ABAC rules, or Zanzibar tuples in your tenant.
+Click Apply Policy to create the roles, permissions, ABAC rules, or Zanzibar tuples in your organization.

 Tips for Better Results